Working Together to Address Community Health Priorities

 For Lancaster General Health, advancing the health and well-being of the community means not waiting until people become patients.
 We recognize a person’s health is influenced and impacted by social and economic factors in the places where they live, learn, work and play.

-Knowing that we are stronger by working together, LG Health partners with organizations throughout our community to address priority public-health issues with evidence-based, best-practice and innovative approaches.
+Knowing we are stronger by working together, LG Health partners with organizations throughout the community to address priority public-health issues with evidence-based, best-practice and innovative approaches.

 Living in a healthy community makes it easier to pursue an active lifestyle and eat a healthy diet.
 In 2017, LG Health created new opportunities for people to move more, to eat well and to achieve and maintain a healthy weight.

 In late October, an LG Health-sponsored bike-share station with five bicycles opened in Lancaster City’s Rotary Park.
 The program seeks to help residents incorporate movement into their everyday lives by making bikes accessible and affordable.

 In Southwest Lancaster City, LG Health launched a new walking route with WalkWorks, a state program that promotes walkable communities and encourages neighborhood walking groups.
 In partnership with Lancaster Rec, the Boys & Girls Club of Lancaster, Community Action Partnership and the City of Lancaster, LG Health created a 1.5-mile route beginning and ending at Farnum Park.

 LG Health also expanded its Healthy Corner Stores initiative to 25 stores, ensuring healthy food is within reach in every neighborhood of the city.
 Since the program’s start in 2013, every location has added fruits and vegetables, 90 percent have added healthy proteins, 83 percent have added grains and 67 percent have added dairy products.
 New refrigeration units and shelving have helped local store owners redefine “convenience” foods in Lancaster City.